 However, finding time for paid leave ultimately pays off, both in increased employee productivity and improve morale.

-When it comes to PTO, women especially value the option of taking time off.
-Of the respondents surveyed, 50% of women said PTO is important, while 26% of men said the same.
+When it comes to PTO, women especially value the option to take time off.
+Of the respondents surveyed, 50% of women said PTO is important, while just 26% of men said the same.

-The need for women to use PTO is strongly correlated with parenting.
-According to the Pew Research Center, 58% of working millennial mothers reported being a working mother has made it harder to get ahead at work.
+The need for women to use PTO may be strongly correlated with parenting.
+According to the Pew Research Center, 58% of working millennial moms reported that being a working mother has made it harder to get ahead at work.

-However, parenthood shouldn’t keep great places to work from recruiting the best talent for their team.
+However, employees’ concerns about parenthood shouldn’t stop employers from recruiting the best talent for their team.
 Even putting paid parental leave aside, there are plenty of ways your company can create a family-friendly workplace — flexible work hours, anyone?

 Over the past few years, paid parental leave has grown more commonplace, originating from both independent business policies and state laws.
-For example, businesses like Netflix offer an unlimited parental leave policy, and states like New York will soon mandate 12 weeks paid family leave for most businesses.
+For example, states like New York mandate paid family leave for most businesses.

-As expected, employees would like a quality selection of benefits, but some outrank others.
-Here are the employee benefits that weighed most heavily when deciding to accept a job offer:
+As you might expect, employees would like a quality selection of benefits, but some outrank others.
+Here are the employee benefits that people weighed most heavily when deciding to accept a job offer:

-If you own or run a small- or medium-sized business, it may not be possible for you to offer all desired employee benefits right away.
+If you own or run a growing business, it may not be possible for you to offer all these desired employee benefits right away.
 But making long-term investments in your team will pay off in all areas, from recruitment to retention to productivity.
 Think about what incremental steps you can take toward achieving that goal.